-Luanda, Angola, December 10, 2021, IFC and Grupo Cart, the country’s largest agro-industrial group, today launched a capacity building program to support tens of thousands of producers and MSMEs in increasing production and improving market access.
+Luanda, Angola, December 10, 2021, IFC and Grupo Carrinho, the country’s largest agro-industrial group, today launched a capacity building program to support tens of thousands of producers and MSMEs in increasing production and improving market access.

-Through this program, IFC will support Grupo Cart in developing good agricultural practices, crop diversification, and establishing structured value chains in rural areas.
+Through this program, IFC will support Grupo Carrinho in developing good agricultural practices, crop diversification, and establishing structured value chains in rural areas.
 Special focus will be given to soybean cultivation and poultry farming.

 This initiative will revive private rural extension and will kick-off Angola’s largest poultry project, training 300 agricultural technicians and registering more than 50,000 producers who will benefit from production packages and access to new crops and markets in the provinces of Benguela, Huambo, Huíla, Bié, Kwanza Sul and Malange.

-In the promotion of the poultry sector, the IFC Cart partnership will design standard kits for the production of chickens for different segments of MSMEs.
+In the promotion of the poultry sector, the IFC Carrinho partnership will design standard kits for the production of chickens for different segments of MSMEs.
 This will include the equipment and infrastructure, as well as the training and input needs for current and potential poultry producers in rural areas.
-These producers will benefit from access to credit, technical assistance and sales through sales to the Cart Group.
+These producers will benefit from access to credit, technical assistance and sales through sales to the Carrinho Group.

 Angola currently imports more than 90% of chicken meat, due to the lack of raw materials and animal feed, which, in addition to the pressure on the trade balance, represents a lost opportunity in value creation in the country’s rural areas.